Miguel Zenón

 Wave of Change

-Even though they might differ on their methodology and focus, most community centers and organizations in the city agree on one crucial fact: Change is unstoppable and unavoidable.
+Even though they might differ on their methodology and focus, most community centers and organizations in the city agree on one crucial fact: change is unstoppable and unavoidable.
 Instead of making their missions to stop this big “Tsunami of Change,” these groups instead make it a priority to be prepared to adapt and reinvent themselves, all for the sake of providing for their families and communities.

 Sanctuary City

 A term that describes cities or municipalities with active laws focused on protecting their immigrant population.
 These ordinances range from prohibiting local and state authorities from cooperating with U.S. Immigration and Customs Enforcement (ICE) regarding undocumented individuals to banning local authorities from detaining immigrants without violent felonies on their records.
-San Francisco declared itself a “Sanctuary City” in 1989, and the State of California became a “Sanctuary State” in 2017 under bill SB 54.
+San Francisco declared itself a “Sanctuary City” in 1989, and the State of California became a “Sanctuary State” in 2017 under Bill SB 54.

 Cultural Corridor

 “Cultural Districts” are geographical areas within San Francisco, defined by its residents cultural and historical contributions to the city.
-Found all over San Francisco and including SOMA Pilipinas, Calle 24 Latino Cultural District and Japantown (among others), these Cultural Corridors are supported by the city and function as virtual representatives of the best that each one of these communities has to offer.
+Found all over San Francisco and including SOMA Pilipinas, Calle 24 Latino Cultural District, and Japantown (among others), these cultural corridors are supported by the city and function as virtual representatives of the best that each one of these communities has to offer.

 The Power of Community

 For every hurdle encountered by immigrant communities and minority groups in the city, there are individuals and organizations who make it their mission to fight for their civil and human rights.
-CARECEN SF, La Raza Community Center, Immigrants Rising, Acción Latina, and New Community Leadership Foundation, are among the many groups who provide support, representation, and hope for those who can’t find it elsewhere.
+CARECEN SF, La Raza Community Center, Immigrants Rising, Acción Latina, and the New Community Leadership Foundation are among the many groups who provide support, representation, and hope for those who can’t find it elsewhere.